fknauf/nabla/README.md

-# Nabla - automatic partial derivatives for C++
+# Nabla - compile-time partial derivatives for C++

-Nabla is a library for automatic partial differentiation of multivariate functions using C++ expression templates for speed and profit.
-Currently it handles functions in the reals; future versions may include support for complex numbers.
+Nabla is a library for automatic partial differentiation of multivariate functions at compile time using C++ expression templates for speed and profit.
+Currently it handles functions in the reals.
+Eigen3 and Armadillo are supported backends.

 ## Usage